Dominik Preisler

-Dominik Preisler (born 20 September 1995) is a Czech professional footballer who plays as a defender for I liga club Ruch Chorzów.
+Dominik Preisler (born 20 September 1995) is a Czech professional footballer who plays as a defender for Czech First League club Artis Brno.

+Club career

 He made his Czech First League debut for Slovan Liberec as a substitute in a 4–0 win against Teplice in November 2015.

 On 18 February 2025, Preisler signed a contract with Polish second-tier club Ruch Chorzów until 30 June 2026.

+On 22 June 2026, Preisler agreed to join Artis Brno on a two-year contract.